 Fall in Love with Siete Pecados

 Our first stop during island tour was Siete Pecados, which means Seven Deadly Sins.
-“Siete” comes from the Spanish word that means seven and denotes the number of small limestone rock formation surrounding the snorkeling site.
+“Siete” comes from the Spanish word that means seven and denotes the number of small limestone rock formation surrounding the snorkelling site.

 We just docked our boat at the center of the seven islets and there we went snorkeling for about an hour.
 I was amazed by how rich the marine life in this site, corals were all alive and many kinds of fish were present in the area.
 The turquoise water surrounding Siete Pecados is usually cold all year round.
 But despite the cool temperature, it is still one of the most sought-after spots in Coron.
-Simply because snorkeling in Siete Pecados is like swimming in the aquarium.
+Simply because snorkelling in Siete Pecados is like swimming in the aquarium.

 Legend: According to the locals, called “Tagbanuas”, the seven rocks represent seven local children that one night set out to attend a celebration.
 These children never came home that night.
 In the morning, while searching for these children, the locals saw seven new rock formations standing in the middle of the sea and believed that these were the missing children.
 From then on, the area has been called Siete Pecados in memory of these children.